zhiyong-0929/PDF-compactoe/README.md

 A full stack project for PDF compactor.

 how to run:
-a. install ghostscript:
+* install ghostscript:
 brew install ghostscript
-b. node app.js
+* node app.js
-c. in your browser type:
+* in your browser type:
 http://localhost:3000

 2. Features:
-a.
-Can receive a PDF compactor and user-defined DPI, then generate the compacted output PDF file.
+* Can receive a PDF compactor and user-defined DPI, then generate the compacted output PDF file.
-b.
-Can count the number of submission.
+* Can count the number of submission.
-c.
-If there is no file, when do submission, we have error report.
+* If there is no file, when do submission, we have error report.

 3. Overview of implementation:
-Front-end:
+* Front-end:
 contains html file, css file and javascript file.
-Back-end:
+* Back-end:
 contains nodejs file which uses express library.

 4. link to video: